nec-research/enlaight/README.rst

     apt-get install pandoc

-If you have errors with *ipykernel* during doc compilation or notebook execution while using *conda*, uninstall the *pip* version and install it via *conda*.
+If you have errors with *ipykernel* during doc compilation while using *conda*, uninstall the *pip* version and install it via *conda*.

 Code Submission